casact/chainladder-python/docs/modules/development.rst

   >>> transformed_data = estimator.transform(data)

-Other than final IBNR models, most ``chainladder`` estimators are transformers.
+Other than final IBNR models, ``chainladder`` estimators are transformers.
+That is, they return your `Triangle` back to you with additional properties.

 Transforming can be done at the time of fit.